 - Folates – 11 µg

-Eating too much ginger can cause serious stomach problems in guinea pigs due to ginger’s strong and spicy flavor.
+- Stomach problems – Eating too much ginger can cause serious stomach problems in guinea pigs due to ginger’s strong and spicy flavor.
 Some of these problems are diarrhea, heartburn caused by stomach acid, bloating, and gases.
-Also, another risk is that ginger contains sugar.
-It is not an enormous amount of sugar, but it should be a sign of precaution because sugar can cause stomach aches.

-Another risk is calcium.
+- Urinary problems – Another risk is calcium.
 It’s a scientific and proven fact that calcium together with phosphorus binds and makes healthy and strong bones.
 But, for rodents, in this case, guinea pigs, these nutrients are not healthy.
-If there are excess calcium and sodium, the guinea pigs might get urinary stones (in the bladder or kidneys).
+If there are excess calcium and sodium, the guinea pigs might get urinary stones in the bladder or kidneys.

-As we mentioned, ginger is not toxic for guinea pigs, but the taste is very distinctive and not palatable.
-So, some of the symptoms of guinea pigs having ginger irritations are burning in the mouth and heartburn.
-Their mouth may even start to itch, and these irritations may be harmful.
-We can all admit that the taste is too strong, even for us humans!
-That’s why we always find ways to mask the hot and spicy-bitter aroma of ginger.
+- Mouth irritation – Ginger is not toxic for guinea pigs, but the taste is very distinctive and not palatable.
+Some of the symptoms of guinea pigs having ginger irritations are burning in the mouth and heartburn.

-There are some reports that high doses of ginger may aggravate heart conditions and even lead to irregularities with the heartbeat.
+- Heart problems – There are some reports that high doses of ginger may aggravate heart conditions and even lead to irregularities in the heartbeat.
 Also, ginger may increase the risk of bleeding.
-So it’s better to avoid feeding ginger to guinea pigs, especially if they have had some heart problems.
-Ginger may only make heart conditions worse.

-There are some nutrients in ginger such as vitamin C, vitamin B-6, vitamin E, and vitamin K but the amount of vitamin C is too low because guinea pigs need much more of this vitamin during the day.
+- Lack of vitamins – The amount of vitamin C is too low because guinea pigs need much more of this vitamin during the day.
 If guinea pigs don’t get enough vitamin C daily, they can get a disease called scurvy.
-Also, there is no vitamin A in ginger, which is an important antioxidant for guinea pigs.
-This vitamin protects guinea pigs from free radical damage and improves their eyesight.

 Can Guinea Pigs Eat Ginger Greens?